 So let us address the theoretical question.
 Is it true?
 Yes, but for entirely trivial reasons.
-L' can be the language with just one sentence, \mathbf{Y} . \mathbf{Y} is true of any situation.
+L' can be the language with just one sentence, Ψ . Ψ is true of any situation.
 Thus, every situation is describable, and consistently so.
 (The language does not even contain negation.)
 But this is not an interesting answer to the question, and the reason is obvious.
 We have purchased consistency at the cost of the loss of expressive power.
 To make the question interesting, we should require L' to have the same expressive power as L-or more.
-That is, everything that L is able to express, L' is able to express.
+That is, everything that L is able to express.
 The idea is vague.
-What, exactly is it for different languages to be able to engage with the question in a meaningful way.
+What, exactly is it for different languages to be able to express the same thing?
+But it is at least precise enough for us to be able to engage with the question in a meaningful way.